harmittaa/imandst-hackathon-ventilator-docs/README.md

 # Getting started for makers of last resort emergency ventilators in México

-This document is intended for makers in Mexico who want to participate in the creation of last resort ventilators to help the medical institutions fight the COVID-19 pandemic.
+This is an open source curated document is intended for makers in Mexico who want to participate in the creation of last resort ventilators to help the medical institutions fight the COVID-19 pandemic.
 There are not enough ventilators available and thus there will likely be a need for these last resort devices at some point.

 Why do you need this document?
 We have interviewed a number of makers, experts and hospitals about the last resort ventilators and learned from them about what makers should realistically expect.
 This document is aimed to bring makers up to speed on the current progress of builds in Mexico as well as to provide them with the necessary background information so they will have an idea what they are getting into.

 This document is solely intended for those makers who are looking to build last resort, low-cost ventilators to be used in medical institutions in Mexico.
 The advice here should not be considered as legal or medical advice, but rather a list of information that the reader is responsible to verify themself.
 The contributors of this project are not doctors, medical researchers nor experienced with law.

-### How can you help with this document?
+### How can you help?

+This information is open source, so you can present your ideas freely.
+They will be then curated and added.

 *   Open a pull request with any changes you would like to make
     *   [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/pulls)